 Depression is one of the most common mental health issues and requires serious treatment.

 Essential part of it is the realization of which personal experiences lead you to feel depressed or more specifically: to have persistent sad, anxious, or “empty” mood, feelings of hopelessness, or pessimism, irritability, feelings of guilt, worthlessness, or helplessness, loss of interest or pleasure in hobbies and activities, decreased energy or fatigue, feeling restless or having trouble sitting still, difficulty concentrating, remembering, or making decisions, difficulty sleeping, early-morning awakening, or oversleeping, appetite and/or weight changes, thoughts of death or suicide, or suicide attempts, aches or pains, headaches, cramps, or digestive problems without a clear physical cause and/or that do not ease even with treatment*.
-Of course not every depressed person experience all of the symptoms, but is very likely to be depressed if you frequently experience various and more often than not some of these signs is present.
+Of course not every depressed person experiences all of the symptoms, but is very likely to be depressed if you frequently experience various, and more often than not some of these signs are present.

-Sometimes depression can be purely physiological issue, related to hormonal changes or malnutrition, but very often it is provoked by certain life changes that are scary and unexpected.
+Sometimes depression can be a purely physiological issue, related to hormonal changes or malnutrition, but very often it is provoked by certain life changes that are scary and unexpected.
 When you try to figure out what to work on in therapy, think about some of the possible life crises that can be experienced a lot like depression.
-Of course left untreated they can eventually escalate into more serious state (of possibly maybe even clinical depression), this is why even if you feel that everything is going relatively OK, it is still recommended to seek help.
+Of course, left untreated they can eventually escalate into more serious state (of possibly maybe even clinical depression), this is why even if you feel that everything is going relatively OK, it is still recommended to seek help.

 Which existential crises can lead you to experience symptoms of depression and/or anxiety?